jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 - QueueSort extension point:

     The `TopologicalSort` plugin makes use of the QueueSort extension point, so it can't be combined with other plugins also accessing this extension point.
+    Therefore, when pods do not belong to an AppGroup, we follow the strategy implemented by the QoS sort plugin.

 # Test plans